 Dogs and children: gentle introductions

-The first introductions, in order
+The first introductions, step by step

 Get to know each other outside, calmly

-Let the dog come to the child
+Let the dog come to your child

-Link the children to good things
+Make children mean good things

-Short strokes, then a break
+Short strokes, then you stop

-When to get support
+When to get a professional involved

 You can move forward gently

-Get support without delay
+Get help without delay

-- It has already nipped or bitten.
+- He has already nipped or bitten.

 - Reisner et al. — Behavioural characteristics associated with dog bites to children (2011)